Efficient Image-to-Image Schr\"odinger Bridge for CT Field of View Extension: Materials and methods

 \subsection{Image-to-Image Schr\"odinger Bridge}

-An SB \cite{schrodinger1932theorie} is a probabilistic model that formulates optimal transport between two distributions under entropy regularization.
-It defines a pair of forward and backward SDEs that evolve between two boundary distributions.
+An SB is a probabilistic model that formulates optimal transport between two distributions under entropy regularization. {It finds the most probable (minimum-change) stochastic path between two endpoint distributions \cite{schrodinger1932theorie}.} It defines a pair of forward and backward SDEs that evolve between two boundary distributions.
 The dynamics of the SB are given by: